roshann28/roshann28/README.md

 ## 🧑‍💻 About Me
 🎯 Passionate developer who enjoys solving problems and creating innovative solutions.
-💡 Skilled in **AI, Web Development, ARM systems, and problem-solving with DSA**.
+💡 Skilled in **AI, Web Development, and problem-solving with DSA**.
 ✨ Aim: To transform ideas into impactful projects that blend creativity with tech.

 ---